OctoPrint/OctoPrint/docs/configuration/logging_yaml.rst

        format: "%(asctime)s - %(name)s - %(levelname)s - %(message)s"

-The possible keys for the logging format can be found in the `Python documentation on LogRecord attributes <https://docs.python.org/2/library/logging.html#logrecord-attributes>`_.
+The possible keys for the logging format can be found in the :ref:`Python documentation on LogRecord attributes <logrecord-attributes>`.